msmrexe/university-cs-projects/uni-bachelors/artificial-intelligence/readme.md

 ## Topic

-Implementation of AI Search Algorithms in A Pacman Game Using Python
+A Python Implementation of AI Search Algorithms in A Pacman Game

 ## Description